Invoice Payment Linking

 - Over-allocation guard: the action is rejected if your amount exceeds that unallocated balance.

-The Record Payment modal mirrors this client-side, pre-filling the unallocated balance and showing an "Available" figure so you rarely hit the error.
+The Record Payment modal does the same in your browser — it pre-fills the unallocated balance and shows Available so you rarely hit the error.

 Status transitions and accounting impact